Unlocking Temporal Question Answering for Large Language Models with Tailor-Made Reasoning Logic: Framework

+Since the three levels of temporal questions demand varied temporal details, the temporal data extraction stage involves two critical steps: task classification and data extraction. \paragraph{Task classification} We employ in-context learning (ICL) to classify the questions into three distinct tasks: L1, L2, and L3.
+We provide one demonstration example for each task to create a 3-shot ICL setting.
+Due to the simplicity of the classification, the accuracy of the classification is close to 100\%.

-We perform one-shot prompting for the first step.
-We define a set of test examples as $\{t_1,t_2,...,t_n\}\in T$.
-We further define the question and the corresponding context for $t_i$ as $q_i$ and $c_i$, respectively.
-We design a one-shot example $P_{train}$, which consists of training input (e.g., question and context), and training output (e.g., extracted\textunderscore info and ref\textunderscore obj) as shown in Table \ref{tab:step1_prompt}\footnote{Details can be found in \ref{sec:sir}.}.
+\paragraph{Data extraction} In this step, we utilize the extraction capability of LLMs to obtain a structured temporal dictionary (extracted\textunderscore info) from the context and other necessary information from the question to facilitate logical reasoning in the later stage.
+More specifically, the necessary information from the question includes the object (ref\textunderscore obj) and the reference time relationship (ref\textunderscore time).
+An example can be found in Figure \ref{fig:intro}, where the object is ``Manchester United'' and the reference time relationship is ``before''.
+We design a one-shot example $P_{train}$, which consists of training input (\ie question and context), and training output (\ie extracted\textunderscore info, ref\textunderscore obj, and ref\textunderscore time) as shown in Table \ref{tab:step1_prompt}\footnote{Details of the one-shot example can be found in \ref{sec:sir}.}.
 The prompt $P_i$ for test example $t_i$ is therefore formed by the training prompt $P_{train}$, test question $q_i$, and test context $c_i$.